microsoft/azure-repos-pr-multi-cherry-pick/README.md

 [![Release Status](https://vsrm.dev.azure.com/1es-cat/_apis/public/Release/badge/a185aa03-7d78-4c7d-b5fb-f7d997b096f9/1/1)](https://dev.azure.com/1es-cat/azure-repos-pr-multi-cherry-pick/_release?definitionId=1)

 This tool offers an easy way to use the git cherry-pick operation to apply changes to multiple branches.
-For each branch indicated, a new topic branch will be created with the applied changes.
+For each branch selected, a new topic branch will be created with the applied changes.
 If the **Pull request** option is selected, a pull request will be opened to the target branch.

 <img width="434" alt="Screen Shot 2019-05-13 at 1 00 27 PM" src="https://user-images.githubusercontent.com/19557880/57650379-87229e00-757f-11e9-8966-e00bb5416c8f.png"><img width="436" alt="Screen Shot 2019-05-13 at 1 00 46 PM" src="https://user-images.githubusercontent.com/19557880/57650380-87229e00-757f-11e9-9143-549002959cea.png">